tonethar/IGM-GDD-Interactive-Dev/README.md

 8. The course outcomes for 202 & 230 do not list "speech and formal presentation"
 9. No comments

-### I-B. Other "Goals"
+### I-B. Other BS-GDD "Goals"
+- Students work on teams produce polishd games that make both them and GDD/MAGIC/RIT look good
+- Entrepreneurship
 - "Obtain gainful employment" is an assumed goal.
 What helps with this goal, according to our industry friends?
     - marketable skills in demand within the game industry:
         - *"We don't hire co-ops for karmic balance, we hire co-ops because we have a job that needs to be done.*
-    - interview and interpersonal skills:
+    - interviewing and interpersonal skills:
-        - *"No A****** rule"*
-    - a polished portfolio:
+    - a polished resume & portfolio:
         - "Passion Projects"
 - Employment within the game industry is the goal of the majority of our GDD freshman - this happens for between roughly 30-40% of our graduates each year - usually about 30 +/- 5 students each year.
 Are we satisfied with this number?
-- Does the GDD degree give a good "fall back" if the student can not find a position in the game industry (or discovers that they would rather work in the broader "New Media" field?
+- Does the GDD degree give a good "fall back" if the student can not find a position in the game industry, or discovers that they would rather work in the broader "New Media" field?
-- What about students who are interested in research, or plan to go to grad school?
+- What about students who are interested in research, or plan to go straight to grad school after geting their BS?
     - not every student is looking to jump into the job market in 4 years
     - are we preparing our GDD students for the best grad schools?
         - https://www.nytimes.com/2014/08/03/education/edlife/why-you-cant-catch-up.html
         - http://www.thecollegesolution.com/the-colleges-where-phds-get-their-start/
     - Would RIT/GDD like to get more "1 percenters?"
         - https://www.nytimes.com/interactive/2017/01/18/upshot/some-colleges-have-more-students-from-the-top-1-percent-than-the-bottom-60.html

 <hr>